Lexie-yw/Software-Engineering-Work/Report Materials/System Implementation.md

 &nbsp;

-The background adopts the hierarchical management method.
+The background adopts MVC hierarchical management method.
 Under the com.work package, AppStart serves as the startup entry, and we place it in the root directory.
-Then we put the object entity under the Entity package, with User information and Goal information, respectively.
-With the user Id, we can get all the targets under that user.
-The user Id and target Id will be stored in the database as unique indexes.
-They are strings automatically generated by MongoDB.
+Then we put the object entity under the Entity package, with user information and goal information, respectively.
+With the user Id, we can get all the goals under that user.
+The user ID and goal ID will exist in the database as unique indexes, which are strings automatically generated by MongoDB.

 &nbsp;

 ![image](https://user-images.githubusercontent.com/73413798/117577115-0e795c80-b11b-11eb-9dd5-de4c961ad8d1.png)